 4. Better Keyword and Topical Targeting

 Better understanding user intent can lead to more thorough keyword and topical targeting, whether as part of a pay-per-click or organic search optimization strategy.
-If you know that, say, people look for your product or service because they want to have fun with their family, ‘fun’ and ‘family’ as it relates to a your business may provide ample opportunity for additional content ideas and topical targeting.
+If you know that, say, people look for your product or service because they want to have fun with their family, ‘fun’ and ‘family’ as it relates to your business may provide ample opportunity for additional content ideas and topical targeting.

 5. Meet Your Audience Where They Are